5-(2-Aminopropyl)indole: Pharmacodynamics

 5-IT acts as a serotonin–norepinephrine–dopamine releasing agent (SNDRA) with EC_{50} values of 12.9 nM for dopamine, 13.3 nM for norepinephrine, and 104.8 nM for serotonin, and is also an MAO-A inhibitor, with an IC_{50} of 200 to 1,600 nM.
 Additional molecular target data have also been reported for 5-IT, including serotonin receptor interactions.

 Chemistry

 Although 5-IT is a positional isomer of the tryptamine drug αMT, the compound is not itself a tryptamine as the indole ring is substituted at the 5 position rather than at the 3 position.
 The compound is closer chemically to phenethylamine derivatives such as 5-APB.
 This is reflected in the compound's effects when used as a drug, which are reportedly stimulating rather than psychedelic.
 Along with αMT, it is one of the 7 possible positional isomers of aminopropylindole.

 Analogues

-Analogues of 5-API include 6-API, 5-APB, 5-APBT, 5-APDB, αMT (3-API), and amiflamine, among others.
+Analogues of 5-API include 6-API, 5-APB, 5-APBT, 5-APDB, αMT (3-API).